STASYA00/ALCwiki/ALC/grasshopper/exercises/Louvers/Modelling Louvers in GH.md

 Check out the [full script](/grasshopper/exercises/scripts/Louvers.gh) if you get stuck!

 ________
-_This exercise has been developed under the workshop for [Umeå universitetet](https://www.umu.se/)for the course of [Elena Vazquez](https://www.umu.se/personal/elena-vazquez/) Architectural Design Studio HT23-24._
+_This exercise has been developed under the workshop for [Umeå universitetet](https://www.umu.se/)for the course of [Elena Vazquez Peña](https://www.umu.se/personal/elena-vazquez/) Architectural Design Studio HT23-24._